Codecademy/docs/documentation/content-standards.md

 ## 1. Entry

 A normal entry is a detailed explanation of a coding concept.
 Think of them like short Wikipedia pages.
-Some of them are language-agnostic entries that fall in the "General" topic, some are language specific entries like "C", "C++", "CSS", "Emojicode", "Python", etc.
+Some of them are language-agnostic entries that fall in the "General" topic, while others are language specific entries that fall in topics like "C", "C++", "CSS", "Emojicode", and "Python".

 General (language agnostic):
   - [What is a Comment?](https://www.codecademy.com/resources/docs/general/what-is-a-comment)